elizabrock/software-development-curriculum/02-databases-and-the-ruby-ecosystem/databases/introduction-to-databases.md

 Distributed databases increase maintenance and administrative costs, as managing databases and fail-over across many locations typically requires more specialized knowledge.

 ## Outline of Databases Topics

-The general order in which I (Eliza) think cover database-related topics:
+The general order in which I (Eliza) cover database-related topics:

   * Intro to Databases
   * ACID